bahuljain/scala-fun/README.md

 ## [Partially Defined Functions](src/week5/PartialFunctions.scala)

 - defined only on specific inputs; really concise and helpful at times.
+Use the `isDefinedAt` method to check if a partial function is defined for a particular input.

 - combination of map and filter on lists.